yuliadm/mixComp/paper.md

 In Example 3.1., [@hankel, p.284] describe how $\textbf{c}^{2j+1}$ can be estimated if the family of component distributions $(G_\theta)$ is given by $\text{d}G_\theta(x) = \text{d}G(x-\theta)$, where $G$ is a known probability distribution whose moments can be given explicitly.
 In this case, a triangular linear system can be solved for the estimated moments of the mixing distribution $\hat{\textbf{c}}^{2j+1}$ using the empirical moments of the mixture distribution and the known moments of $G$.
 The former can be estimated from the data vector $\mathbf{X}$ whereas the latter has to be supplied by the user.
 Thus, `Hankel.function` contains a function of $j$ returning the $j$-th (raw) moment of $G$.

-As an example, consider a mixture of normal distributions with unknown mean and unit variance.
+Consider a mixture of normal distributions with unknown mean and unit variance.
 Then $G$ is the standard normal distribution, and its $j$-th moment $m_j$ is defined as

 $$
 m_j=